MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

 Repo tool setup
 ---------------

-The software stack for RD-Daniel and RD-Daniel-Quad is available in multiple git repositories.
+The software stack for RD-Daniel and RD-Daniel-XLR is available in multiple git repositories.
 In order to simplify downloading the software stack, `repo tool <https://source.android.com/setup/develop/repo>`_ can be used.
 This section explains how to setup git and repo tool.